jasonwarford/blog/content/english/about.md

     description: "Aenean maximus urna magna elementum venenatis, quis rutrum mi semper non purus eget ipsum elementum venenatis."

 ---
-A content writer with over 12 years experience working across brand identity, publishing and digital products.
-Maecenas sit amet purus eget ipsum elementum venenatis.
-Aenean maximus urna magna elementum venenatis, quis rutrum mi semper non purus eget.
+A software developer with over 18 years experience working across a wide range of programming languages and technical stacks.
+Most recently I've left the

-Purus eget ipsum elementum venenatis.
-Aenean maximus urna magna elementum venenatis, quis rutrum mi semper non purus eget ipsum elementum venenatis.
+9 to 5 for the startup life.
+I joined DripJobs in November of 2021 as the CTO and co-founder.